I was struggling to walk by February 2018 and used a Walker to help myself around when I was away from the house

 I was still able to walk short distances with my walker and even built an Offroad model for easy access through the garden.

-But nerve kept on with acute pain and I slowly became weaker until I could not stand or walk any longer.
+But the nerve kept on with acute pain and I slowly became weaker until I could not stand or walk any longer.

 I had a desert trip planned for May 2019 but I pulled the pin and rang all participants on February 1, to tell them that I could not do it anymore and that my 4×4 days were over.
+They were stunned.

 I have been enjoying camping and the wild parts of South Africa, Namibia and Australia since the mid 1960’s.
 I bought my first 4×4 in 1977 and my enjoyment in camping and exploring and using my 4×4 over rough terrain lasted 42 years.